Australian political parties woo Chinese-Australian voters

 Morrison on Wednesday denied his conservative Liberal Party was behind misleading WeChat posts and doctored accounts that target Labor policies on refugees, taxes and the economy.

 “That’s not the Liberal Party’s campaign,” Morrison told reporters.
-“People should be up-front and candid about their policies.
+“People should be up front and candid about their policies.
 That’s what we’re doing.”

 An extraordinary feature of the Australian political system is that voting is compulsory.
 So ethnic minorities turn out to vote to avoid a fine even if they are not politically engaged.

-Maree Ma is general manager of independent Australia-based newspaper Vision China Times, which has 500,000 readers across five Australian cities who are mostly immigrants from mainland China.
+Maree Ma is the general manager of independent Australia-based newspaper Vision China Times, which has 500,000 readers across five Australian cities who are mostly immigrants from China.

 Ma said her readers were responding to the political messaging and “are really quite engaged.”